 Mohindra college was not on my itinerary.
 If you are an architecture enthusiast, you cannot pass by this beautiful building without stopping here.
 This 1875 CE established college is one of the oldest educational institutes in the country.

 Named after the then Maharaja of Patiala Mohindra Singh, this college building speaks of the colonial times that it was born in.
-Can you believe it was the only college of its kind on whole of North India and was affiliated with Calcutta University?
-It also provided free education till 1937.
+Can you believe it was the only college of its kind on the whole of North India and was affiliated with Calcutta University?
+It also provided free education until 1937.
 I am told girls still get a free education here.